2,458 texts in Legends of the Jews (Ginzberg)

 See, Isaac, nearing his end (or so he thought), wanted to bestow his blessing upon his elder son, Esau.
 All Esau had to do was hunt some game and prepare a tasty meal.
 Simple enoug...

 Rebekah, wife of Isaac and mother of Jacob and Esau, certainly did.
-Imagine this: Isaac, old and blind, is about to bestow a blessing – a powerful, almost magical blessing – on his...
+Isaac, old and blind, is about to bestow a blessing – a powerful, almost magical blessing – on his eldest son, E...

-We often think of Rebekah's role in the story of Jacob and Esau as somewhat manipulative, but when you dig into the legends, you find a fierce maternal love driving her actions. : ...
+Rebekah's role in the story of Jacob and Esau is often remembered as somewhat manipulative, but when you dig into the legends, you find a fierce maternal love driving her actions. ...

 It's a painful scene.
-The text tells us he was in tears, his body bowed with the weight of it all.
+He was in tears, his body bowed with the weight of it all.
 He didn’t want to do it!
-But Rebekah, driven by her own convictions, was insisten...
+Rebekah, driven by her own convictions, was insistent.
+Her plan involved t...